Security in General

 The first step we need to take is changing your password, because it was sent to you through an insecure method.
 So long as you change your password immediately, this is ok, because even if someone intercepted it, you will change it through a secure method.
 Simply go to:

-Try to choose a password that is similar to the one we gave you; i.e. completely random.
+Try to choose a password that is completely random.
 Do not use a password that contains any word that can be found in any dictionary; instead use a random mix of numbers, letters, and symbols.
-We will require all volunteers to change their password every six months.
+We will require all volunteers to change their password every twelve months.
 Be sure to guard over your password, the vast majority of hacking occurs not through computer systems, but social systems!
-Don't tell your password to others, don't send it to anyone in any form; and if you must write it down, be sure it is in a secure location.
+Don't tell your password to others, don't send it to anyone in any form; and if you must write it down, use a password manager such as KeePass.

-(1) One way is by accessing your mail through the web.
+(1) One way is by accessing your inbox through the web.
 You can do this simply by going to the following address:

 Notice there is an 's' at the end of https – this makes a secure connection over the web, which we require for any login made to the MIA server.
-Once you've entered the above address in your web browser, just enter your login name and password and your off and running! :)
+Once you've entered the above address in your web browser, just enter your login name (e.g. jbloggs) and password – and you're off and running! :)

 (2) Alternatively, you may like to use your favorite e-mail program to access your marxists.org mail.
 Besides already being comfortable with whatever program you like, this also allows you to browse and write mails off-line, which is helpful for those who have to pay an hourly rate to connect to the Internet.